mina-builders-team/anon-aadhaar-o1js/README.md

 - Extraction proceeds in the following steps:
     - **Timestamp Extraction**: The timestamp indicating when the QR code was signed is extracted from the data.
 It is converted from IST to UNIX UTC format.
 Using this value, the year, month, and day are computed and returned as integers, along with the original timestamp.
-    - **Age Extraction**: The date of birth is extracted from the Aadhaar data and converted into day, month, and year components.
-The circuit receives the current date as input and calculates the user's age in years.
-This value can be used to determine whether the user is over 18.
+    - **Date of Birth Extraction**: The date of birth is extracted from the Aadhaar data and converted into day, month, and year components.
+Later on, extracted Date of Birth can be used to calculated age.
     - **Gender Extraction**: Gender is extracted from the data and returned as a single-byte integer representing the gender code.
     - **Pincode Extraction**: The pincode is extracted by reading a predefined byte range within the address field.
 It is returned as a 6-digit integer representing the user's postal code.
     - **Photograph Extraction**: The photograph is extracted from the data, depending on the version of the Aadhaar QR code.
 It is returned as a big-endian integer array—typically of length 33—representing the encoded image data.